 The published data show the profile of primary need in Bournemouth is different to that seen nationally.
 Most notably, a higher proportion of school-age children (the dataset from which this is taken relates to school-age children) in primary schools have speech, language & communication needs (SLCN) as their primary need than is the case nationally (39% vs. 29%).
-For secondaryage pupils, SLCN is at levels comparable to the national average, but there are higher rates of SEMH (26% vs. 18%).
+For secondary-age pupils, SLCN is at levels comparable to the national average, but there are higher rates of SEMH (26% vs. 18%).
 Learning difficulties (LD) are low across all schools, particularly special schools, while autism and SEMH are higher than nationally.
 Given that autism in Bournemouth primary and secondary schools is lower than is the case nationally, but is higher in Bournemouth special schools, this may suggest that some of these needs are being "displaced" into specialist provision, and that a future priority should be building mainstream schools' workforce capacity around autism.
 We do not see such a pattern in terms of SEMH (it is high in both secondary and special schools) or LD (where rates are low across all Bournemouth schools).
-It is important to say that this is not an observation on the overall numbers of children with SEN supported in mainstream - although, as we show on p.12, the progertion of children with EHCPs in mainstream schools in Bournemouth is lower than the national average.
-Instead, our focus here is on the way in which children with SEN support and EHCPs have their needs identified and understood.
+It is important to say that this is not an observation on the overall numbers of children with SEN supported in mainstream - although, as we show on p.12, the profession on the overall numbers of children with SEN support and EHCPs have their needs identified and understood.
 Our evidence suggests that these differences reflect issues in the process of recording identified need and the practice of identification itself, rather than reflecting genuine underlying differences in local need.